Cash Flow vs. Profit: How Are They Different?

 It’s important to understand cash flow and profit because, while they each influence the other, they have vastly different meanings, causes, and impacts.

-In this article, we’ll break down the differences between cash flow and profit, how to find cash flow and profit, and how they impact your business’s financial well-being.
+In this article, we’ll break down the differences between cash flow and profit, how to find cash flow and profit, how they impact one another, and and how they impact your business’s financial well-being.

 What Is Cash Flow?